openwdl/wdl/versions/development/SPEC.md

 This task also defines that it exports one file, called 'sam', which is the stdout of the execution of bwa mem.

-The 'docker' portion of this task definition specifies which that this task must only be run on the Docker image specified.
+The 'container' portion of this task definition specifies which that this task must only be run on the container image specified (a docker image in this case).

 #### Example 5: Word Count